deadfry42/SparxPlus/README.md

   * A native (albeit experimental) dark mode
   * Progressive Disclosure, a feature which hides tasks that you aren't currently doing, and the amount of tasks
   * Whiteboard (To do working out)

+## Why is this code open-source?

+Due to the nature of Sparx, it requires a login.
+These logins require you to be a part of an academy which pays Sparx-Learning for accounts, and you must be provided a login to properly test this extension.
+This means that, especially for the Chrome Web Store (sorry guys im not giving you my account details), it's harder to test the extension.

+In order to make sure that people feel comfortable using this extension, I have made the source code of this extension fully open source, under GPL-3.0 (meaning forks must also have the same license), so the code can be audited and checked for the skeptical like me.

+It's also open-source, because I like open-source code :)

 ## Instructions on how to build from source

 * Clone this repository eg. `git clone https://github.com/deadfry42/SparxPlus.git`